CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 Due to name constraint compatibility reasons described in {{name-constraints}}, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the Local-part of the email address contains non-ASCII characters.
-When the Local- part is ASCII, rfc822Name subjectAltName MUST be used instead of SmtpUTF8Mailbox.
+When the Local-part is ASCII, rfc822Name subjectAltName MUST be used instead of SmtpUTF8Mailbox.
 This is compatible with legacy software that supports only rfc822Name (and not SmtpUTF8Mailbox).
 The appropriate usage of rfc822Name and SmtpUTF8Mailbox is summarized in Table 1